 How much time and effort should you put into shopping your novel around?
 Let’s review the considerations.

-My advice today is less about how long to keep banging away at querying and more about how many agents to hit.
-Think less of the tenacity of a starving mother tigress and more of the surgical precision of choosing a landing spot for your rocket ship on a brave new world.
+Success is less about how long to keep banging away and more about how many and which agents to hit.
+Think less in terms of the tenacity of a starving mother tigress and more in terms of the surgical precision of choosing a landing spot for your rocket ship on a brave new world.

 Don’t waste time on Hail Mary submissions to every agent you can find.
 Do your research.
 You need to be pitching agents likely to be interested in your book and in representing you as an author.
 Do include your dream agents, but don’t overlook the hunger of younger, newer agents who are willing to work hard for the right book and the right author.
 You may want to pitch small presses as well as literary agents.
 Make your list as long as you’d like, then tease out a top twenty list of the very best prospects.